QAnswer/QA-ESWC2021/docs/doc1.5.md

 Which gives a long list of cocktails but with low confidence.
 By using the feedback functionality, i.e. by replaying to the question: "Is this the right answer?
 Yes", the system will save the given example.

 After asking a set of questions, and by giving feedback you will have created a training set.
+A training set for the cocktail dataset can be downloaded
+[here](/questions_cocktail.nt).
+It can be uploaded from the [profile page](https://qanswer-frontend.univ-st-etienne.fr/user/profile) using the "Upload Questions" button.

-By clicking on "Training Evaluation" in your
-[profile](https://qanswer-frontend.univ-st-etienne.fr/user/profile) you have an overview of how the system performs on the questions you gave feedback.
+By clicking on "Training Evaluation" in your [profile](https://qanswer-frontend.univ-st-etienne.fr/user/profile) you have an overview of how the system performs on the questions you gave feedback.

 <img src="/img/screenshots/Evaluation.png" width="80%">